 Community group funds

 To ensure a continuous income stream in the future, the following organisations have set up a community group fund with Acorn into which their supporters can directly contribute.
-Once a minimum threshold has been reached, the interest from these funds will then ensure a continuous annual income stream for these organisations, FOREVER.
+Once the minimum threshold has been reached, the interest from the fund will then provide an annual income stream for the organisation, FOREVER.

 To donate now via credit card to any of the community group funds listed below, CLICK HERE.